-Introduce Investigation One using slide one of the PowerPoint.
-Encourage the students to record both their names for each rod (relative to the brown rod) and their reason for naming it that way.
+- Introduce Investigation One using Slide 1 of the PowerPoint.
+Encourage students to record both their names for each rod (relative to the brown rod) and their reason for naming it that way.
 Provide sets of Cuisenaire rods or access to the online tool.
-Let the students work in small teams.
+Let the students collaborate in small groups (mahi tahi).
+Consider pairing together more knowledgeable students with less knowledgeable students to encourage tuakana-teina (peer learning).
 Look for the following:

-All of these points can be raised in discussion as a whole class.
+- All of the points above can be raised in discussion as a whole class.
 Extend the conversation to which rods were hardest to name and why that was so.
 For example, the light green rod does not fit into the brown rod an exact number of times but the white rod (one eighth) can be used as a reference.

-Also discuss equivalence.
+- Also discuss equivalence.
 The diagram below shows 1/2 = 2/4 = 4/8.
-Note that equivalent fractions are different names for the same quantity.
+Explain that equivalent fractions are different names for the same quantity.

 If the blue rod is one what do we call the light green and white rods?
 Justify your answers.

 What statements can you make about the relative size of the rods?